fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 * GitHub: the git repository that we are going to use for our source code.
 You can use what you prefer, like Bitbucket.
 * Visual Studio Code: the cross-platform editor to write our .NET AWS Lambda application.

-# Create the project on local machine
+# Create the .NET Lambda serverless project
-To create the project on your local machine, you can use the AWS .NET Core CLI.
+To create the .NET Lambda project, you can use the AWS .NET Core CLI.
 So we first needs to install the required templates:

 ```
 dotnet new -i Amazon.Lambda.Templates
 ```

-after installing was completed, we can proceed with creating the project:
+after installing was completed, we can proceed with creating the project.
+So, position your command line on base directory of your repository and then, by using the `serverless.AspNetCoreMinimalAPI`:

 ```
 dotnet new serverless.AspNetCoreMinimalAPI
 ```